huggingface/blog/streamlit-spaces.md

 ## Showcase your Datasets and Models using Streamlit on Hugging Face Spaces

-Streamlit allows you to demonstrate datasets, visualizations and Machine Learning models in a neat way.
-In this blog post we will walk you through hosting models and datasets from Hugging Face and serving your Streamlit applications in Hugging Face Spaces.
+[Streamlit](https://streamlit.io/) allows you to visualize datasets and build demos of Machine Learning models in a neat way.
+In this blog post we will walk you through hosting models and datasets and serving your Streamlit applications in Hugging Face Spaces.

  ## Building demos for your models